marwahaha/bay/_posts/2024-08-12-hessian-ascent-for-the-sk-model-ii.md

     $$ \begin{equation} d_{W,2}\left(\mathsf{emp}\left(\sigma_{i+1}\right), \mathbb{E}\left[\mathsf{emp}\left(\sigma_{i+1}\right)\right]\right) \le o_n(1)\,.\end{equation} $$

     To do this we use the fact that we can upper bound, with high probability over the randomness of the iterate, the maximum value of every coordinate.
 Then, since the operator norm of the covariance is bounded, we can apply Lipschitz test functions on a single updated iterate and project the underlying space into a large enough cube which contains the current iterate.
 On doing this, one can use concentration for Lipschitz functions to bound the behavior of $$1 $$-Lipschitz functions, and make the strength of the concentration fight the size of a net over all Lipschitz functions.

-### Fluctuations of the generalized TAP free energy under fRSB

 #### FOOTNOTES